 2. Mohandas Karamchand Gandhi (1869–1948)

 In 2007, the United Nations General Assembly declared the day of Mohandas Karamchand Gandhi’s birth, Oct.
 2, as the International Day of Non-Violence, and it’s no wonder.
 Developing and spreading the art of non-violent civil disobedience and applying it to a large scale, Gandhi — who was commonly known as Mahatma Gandhi — brilliantly brought independence to India and became an inspiration for movements of nonviolence, civil rights and freedom across the world.
-(Read more: 5 things you don't know about Gandhi)
+(Want to know more?
+5 things you don't know about Gandhi)

 3. Oskar Schindler (1908–1974)